 You deserve better than being exposed to a known carcinogen by your workplace or losing a family member to a disease caused by asbestos.
 If you or a loved one developed mesothelioma, you have legal rights.
 You deserve answers.
 You deserve justice.

-Console and Associates has 25 years of experience handling personal injury claims.
+Console and Associates have 25 years of experience handling personal injury claims.
 Over that time, we’ve worked with law firms across the country, including those that handle mesothelioma asbestos claims.
 If we cannot handle a claim, our goal is to connect you with an experienced attorney who can.
 If you developed mesothelioma after being exposed to asbestos, call today.
 We’ll ask you a few questions so that we can put you in touch with the right attorney.

 Who Can Pursue Asbestos Claims?